 How Material Stack-Up Impacts Perceived Force

 Have you ever picked up a membrane switch attempting to operate it before it’s affixed to a panel?
-Or, have you have tried to actuate one of the buttons while holding the membrane switch your hand?
+Or, have you tried to actuate one of the buttons while holding the membrane switch your hand?
 If so, you may have noticed it was difficult to discern the click of the dome switch or detect when the button was depressed.
 Maybe the engineer next to you offered some advice, telling you to place it on a flat surface and try again.

 Example of a Membrane Switch Before Being Affixed to a Panel